fabian-gubler/bachelor-thesis/README.md

 Here comes a short introduction

 ### Open Questions
-- What would be necessary for personal lab access?
-This would be very convenient for me.
+- **What is necessary for personal lab access?** This would be very convenient for me.
-- Would weekly feedback sessions work for you?
-Personal + fixed day would be preferable.
+- **Weekly feedback sessions?** Personal + fixed day would be preferable.

 # Current Milestones